 One easy option is to take it to a boot fair.
 This works for some people but involves getting up early and how much you sell can be dependent on the weather and location

 The easiest option is to sell online, usually through sites like eBay, Gumtree or Facebook.
 Even if you only earn £1 for something, at least you’ve cleared some room and you’re slightly better off.
 Plus, you never know when you may find a real gem.
 Some old phones are very popular and can sell for over £100!
 Take a look at this guide for selling your phone.

 Pros: A great way to declutter and make a bit of extra money whilst you’re doing it.

 Cons: Buyers!
 There are some very unreliable people out there who promise to collect and item and never arrive.

 My favourite way of making money on the side?

 This may be a surprise, but my favourite method of earning money is through surveys.
-It may not earn as much as some of the other money making ideas I have listed above, but I love the fact that I can earn money sat in front of the TV or during my lunch break at work.
+It may not earn as much as some of the other money-making ideas I have listed above, but I love the fact that I can earn money sitting in front of the TV or during my lunch break at work.
 And if I get fed up with doing it, I can take a break for as long as I like.